OMRON (OTCMKTS:OMRNY) Releases FY 2021 Earnings Guidance

-OMRNY has been the topic of a number of recent analyst reports.
-Jefferies Financial Group raised OMRON from a hold rating to a buy rating in a report on Thursday, March 11th.
-The Goldman Sachs Group started coverage on OMRON in a research report on Monday, January 4th.
+OMRNY has been the topic of several research reports.
+Zacks Investment Research downgraded OMRON from a buy rating to a hold rating in a report on Wednesday, March 17th.
+Jefferies Financial Group upgraded OMRON from a hold rating to a buy rating in a report on Thursday, March 11th.
+Finally, The Goldman Sachs Group began coverage on OMRON in a report on Monday, January 4th.
 They set a neutral rating on the stock.
-Finally, Zacks Investment Research lowered OMRON from a buy rating to a hold rating in a research note on Wednesday, March 17th.

 OMRON Corporation engages in industrial automation, electronic and mechanical components, social systems, and healthcare businesses worldwide.
 The company's Industrial Automation Business offers sensors, switches, safety and control components, relays, automation systems, motion/drives, robotics, energy conservation support/environment measure equipment, and power supplies.